Skip to main content

 Yes.
 While the two conditions stem from the same action — your vitreous pulling away from your retina — they represent different results.
 In fact, a macular pucker doesn’t necessarily lead to a hole.

-The best way to find out which one is at the heart of your vision problems is to see Dr. Ross Chod and Dr. Michael Jansen for an evaluation.
+The best way to find out which one is at the heart of your vision problems is to see Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz for an evaluation.

 How are macular problems repaired?

-If Dr. Ross Chod and Dr. Michael Jansen diagnose a macular pucker, they often wait to see how the pucker will ultimately affect your vision before recommending any treatment.
+If Dr. Ross Chod, Dr. Michael Jansen, or Dr. Zachary Koretz diagnose a macular pucker, they often wait to see how the pucker will ultimately affect your vision before recommending any treatment.
 In many cases, the vision problems that come from a pucker aren’t significant and don’t represent a large enough problem to warrant surgery.
 In fact, in some cases, it resolves itself on its own as the scar tissue clears up.
 If, however, the pucker greatly affects your vision, you may be a candidate for a surgery called a vitrectomy.

-For a macular hole, Dr. Ross Chod and Dr. Michael Jansen usually recommend a vitrectomy to improve your vision.
+For a macular hole, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz usually recommend a vitrectomy to improve your vision.
 The surgery is an extremely delicate procedure, which requires the expertise of a retina specialist.
-During the surgery, Dr. Ross Chod and Dr. Michael Jansen remove your vitreous and replace it with a bubble of air and gas to hold your macula in place while it heals.
+During the surgery, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz remove your vitreous and replace it with a bubble of air and gas to hold your macula in place while it heals.
 As your eye absorbs the bubble, natural eye fluids fill the space.

 To learn more about repairing a macular hole or macular pucker, call Retina Specialists of Colorado, or request an appointment by filling out the online form.